Sergio-Flores-Torres/pending-screen-alert-ios/README.md

 - (void) dismisKBFromView:(id)sender;
 - (void) removeKeyboardFromBackground;

-showPendingScreen works by adding a full screen view, that covers any active view and animates alpha, before adding and animating an activityindicator.
+showPendingScreen works by adding a full screen view that covers any active view and animates alpha, before adding and animating an activityindicator.

 See code comments for the specifics of the other functions.